What is a Plan?

 Once you have created a plan, it will show in the list in the left sidebar.
 Select it in the left sidebar to see the main plan landing page in the center of the screen.
 In this view you can see:

-Enrollment types are used in a plan to set pricing and implement restrictions, such as age restrictions, student requirements, etc. Customers select quantities on enrollment types when purchasing a plan.
+Enrollment types are effectively the participant options you want to offer in a given plan.
+They are used in a plan to define pricing and implement restrictions, such as age restrictions, student requirements, first time vistor, and more.
+Customers select quantities on enrollment types when purchasing a plan.

 Enrollment types can have various settings that apply anywhere that enrollment type is used